Victor-Novais/IP-Address-Tracker/README.md

 # API Utilizada

-A aplicação usa a API [http://ipwho.is](http://ipwho.is) para obter os detalhes do endereço IP/domínio.
+A aplicação usa a API [http://ipwho.is](http://ipwho.is) para obter os detalhes do endereço IP.

 # Estrutura do Projeto